Materials Innovation and Recycling Authority: Enron Debacle and Mid-Connecticut Project Legal Action

 In 2003, the towns of Barkhamsted and New Hartford filed suit against CRRA, claiming that they were the ultimate losers in a $220 million failed agreement between CRRA and Enron through the former's imposition of increased tipping fees and emergency borrowing from the taxpayers.
 CRRA extended an illegal, unsecured loan to Enron, which stopped paying the money back soon thereafter when it infamously filed for bankruptcy in 2001.
 In 2006, the suit was expanded to a class-action on behalf all 70 towns within the Mid-Connecticut Project.
 In June 2007, the Waterbury Superior Court ruled in favor of the plaintiffs, awarding the 70 towns a $36 million judgement and $8.9 million in legal fees to the towns' legal team, which included David Golub and Joseph Meaney, prominent Connecticut attorneys in the Stamford and Hartford areas, respectively.

 Michael C. Harrington v.
 Freedom of Information Commission et al.

-Communications between the CRRA and lawyer/lobbyist Thomas D. Ritter where at the center of a FOI battle in the Connecticut Supreme Court case, the decision in which narrowed the circumstances in which the political and business advise of an attorney is protected under attorney client privilege.
+Communications between the CRRA and lawyer/lobbyist Thomas D. Ritter were at the center of a freedom of information (FOI) battle in a Connecticut Supreme Court case, where the decision narrowed the circumstances in which the political and business advice of an attorney is protected under attorney client privilege.
+Ritter, who headed the government relations practice at the law firm Brown Rudnick, found his firm in the situation of receiving payments from CRRA for legal work, but then arguing he was not a lobbyist because his firm was not receiving money for lobbying public officials.